GeoDaCenter/covid-histories/docs/README.md

 The following resources must be provisioned in AWS.
 Enviroment variables will be used to connect to these resources.

-### Prerequisites
+### Prerequisite Resources

-#### IAM user

-An IAM user must exist that had the following permissions:

-- CloudFront
-    - `CreateInvalidation`
-- S3
-    - `GetObject`
-    - `GetObjectTagging`
-    - `DeleteObject`
-    - `PutObject`
-    - `ListBucket`
-    - `PutObjectTagging`
-    - `PutObjectAcl`

-For best practices, create a new Role `s3PresignedUploader` and attach these permissions to that role.
-Then create a new user `S3HistoriesUploader` (do not enable console access) and attach the new Role to the user.

-Create an access key and download it.
-You will use these credentials in the `APP_AWS_ACCESS_KEY_ID` and `APP_AWS_SECRET_ACCESS_KEY` environment variables.
+Set up the following resources ahead of time.
+You will be putting information from these resource into environement variables (`.env.local`).

 #### S3 Bucket

 Create a new S3 bucket.
-In the Permissions tab, do the following:
+During creation, leave ACLs disabled and disable the "Block *all* public access" setting.
+Once created, do the following:

-1. Disable `Block public access`
-2. Edit the bucket policy directly, and use this the following.
+1. Edit the bucket policy directly with the following content.
 Make sure to update `<bucket-name>` appropriately.
     ```
     {
       "Version": "2012-10-17",